 |The key motivation for adoption of GPL by many developers might be fear and mistrust, not the desire for freedom which is just rationalization of fear, a kind of psychological smoke screen|

 This is an important argument and some authors [Leibovitch2001a] correctly state that "an open source programmer to choose one approach over another may have more to do with fear and mistrust than with freedom" while simulationiusly observing that "GPL creator Richard Stallman's appeals to freedom, that has primarily driven the popularity of the GPL."
-In reality the key motivation for adoption of GPL by many developers might be fear and mistrust, not the desire for freedom.
+In reality the key motivation for adoption of GPL by many developers might be fear and mistrust of competitors and free riders, not the desire for freedom.
 But the appeal to freedom provides a perfect rationalization for the underlying fear and mistrust and thus greatly enhanced the attractiveness of GPL: